Nanami Naka: Women's shogi professional

 Naka's debut game as a women's professional came on December 19, 2024, when she faced Saki Kawamata in a Women's Meijin league preliminary round game; Naka won the game in 92 moves.
 Naka won her next five games before losing to Yui Isoya in the semi-finals of a 52nd Women's Meijin preliminary block tournament on February 19, 2025.

-On September 13, 2025, Naka defeated women's profesional 6-crown title holder Kana Fukuma in the finals of the challenger determinaton round for the 47th Women's Ōshō tournament to advance to a major title match for the first time.
-(Note: The game between Naka and Fukuma was actually played on August 12, 2025; the Women's Osho challenger determinaton round games, however, are recorded for later broadcast on the Igo & Shogi Channel, and the results are not made public until after a game has been broadcast.)
+On September 13, 2025, Naka defeated women's professional 6-crown title holder Kana Fukuma in the finals of the challenger determination round for the 47th Women's Ōshō tournament to advance to a major title match for the first time.
+(Note: The game between Naka and Fukuma was actually played on August 12, 2025; the Women's Osho challenger determination round games, however, are recorded for later broadcast on the Igo & Shogi Channel, and the results are not made public until after a game has been broadcast.)
 In the best-of-three 47th Women's Ōshō title match (October 2025) against Tomoka Nishiyama, Naka won the first game but lost the next two to lose the match 2 games to 1.